Volunteer opportunities are available in a variety of areas. They fall into three broad categories:

 - Complete the Stained Glass Theatre Volunteer Information form.

-The Front of the House team is responsible for customer care.
+The Hospitality Team is responsible for customer care.
 Your job is to make sure the facility is ready for the patrons and then make them feel at home when they arrive.
-All Front of the House team members will dress modestly in black and white.
+All Hospitality Team members will dress modestly in black and white.

-Front of the House volunteers work an average of once per week, but we are open to volunteers who can work even once during the entire run of a show.
-Most productions will run for five weeks (Thursday and Friday at 7:30 p.m. and Saturday at 2:30 p.m.)
+Hospitality Team volunteers work an average of once per week, but we are open to volunteers who can work even once during the entire run of a show.
+Most productions will run for five weeks (Thursday and Friday at 7:00 p.m. and Saturday at 2:30 p.m., plus one Sunday matinee at 2:30 p.m. on the third weekend of the run of a show.)
 You will be scheduled for each production according to your availability.

-Generally speaking, all Front of the House personnel should arrive 1 hour and 15 minutes before curtain.
+Generally speaking, all Hospitality Team personnel should arrive no later than 1 hour before curtain.

-Evening Performances: Arrive at 6:15.
-(Thursdays, Fridays, and some Saturdays)
+Evening Performances: Arrive at 6:00.
+(Thursdays and Fridays)

 The Box Officers will process walk-in patrons, as well as those with unpaid on-hold seats.
 They will disperse and collect concession money bags and reconcile the books.
-They will receive payment for DVDs, books and scripts.
+They will receive payment for DVDs, books, scripts and other items.

 The House Manager will assign duties to the ushers, greeter(s), and will-call attendant.
 The HM will oversee the completion of all duties on the House Manager Checklist.